Home » Blog » Asia » Thailand Travel Guide » The 6 Top Things Not to Miss in Bangkok

 The mall has a range of international restaurants along the boardwalk, snack stalls, designer boutiques, bazar-style stands and a huge ferris wheel.
 You can find anything from jewellery to souvenirs, fashion and furniture.

-All the action is happening at night as the mall opens from 5pm.
+All the action is happening at night as the mall opens at 5 pm.

 There are also a couple of shows taking place, from puppets to Muay Thai Boxing to ladyboys, you will find something that's for sure!